About the Court

 Any matter brought before the Supreme Court must initially be considered by the Appeals Selection Committee.
 As well as adjudicating on appeals against interlocutory orders, the Appeals Selection Committee also functions as a filter for appeals against judgments.
 An appeal cannot be brought before the Supreme Court without the leave of the Appeals Selection Committee.

-It is the function of the Supreme Court, as the highest court in the land, to ensure uniformity of legal process and to contribute to the resolution of matters on which the law is unclear.
+It is the function of the Supreme Court, as the highest court in the land to contribute to the resolution of matters on which the law is unclear.
 The Supreme Court also has a responsibility for the evolution of the law - within the framework of existing legislation - as and when required by new societal problems.
 Accordingly, leave to appeal to the Supreme Court is often granted in cases that raise matters of principle beyond the specific subject matter of the issue in dispute.

 The proceedings of the Supreme Court are almost always oral, and are generally conducted in open court.
 However, evidence and testimonies are not presented directly as in cases before the District Courts and the Court of Appeal.
 Nor does the Supreme Court conduct judicial inspections outside the court.